by Resource Associates @ grantwriters.net

 - Project Director: For smaller projects, the Project Director can usually conduct all of the evaluation activities.

 - Data Collection Specialist: Larger grant funded projects may also need a data collection specialist to assist the evaluator in collecting and analyzing the evaluation data.
-This person is often responsible for making sure that data is tracked and collected from surveys, focus groups, archival sources, etc.
+This person is often responsible for making sure data is tracked and collected from surveys, focus groups, archival sources, etc.

 Make sure you have baseline data

 Baseline data is one of the most overlooked elements in a program evaluation plan.
 Without baseline data, which is an indicator of the current situation, you won’t be able to track the impact of your program.
-Baseline data can be survey or focus group data that your organization has collected itself or it can from publically available data sources such as the U.S. Census, Department of Labor, Substance and Mental Health Services Administration, and State Departments of Education.
+Baseline data can be survey or focus group data your organization has collected itself or it can from publicly available data sources such as the U.S. Census, Department of Labor, Substance and Mental Health Services Administration, and State Departments of Education.
 Whatever the source of your data, make sure it’s less than one year old, unless there is no other data available.

 Set your goals and objectives, and how you’ll measure them